carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 {: .challenge}

 ## Load our tweets into a pandas dataframe
+As before, we are going to put out taxday tweets into a Pandas dataframe for more analysis later.

+Here's a nice Pandas guide:
 https://www.kdnuggets.com/2017/03/beginners-guide-tweet-analytics-pandas.html
-Are we ever going to use this dataframe?
-If not, then don’t do this.
-If so, put in some foreshadowing here.